COVID-19 Frequently Asked Questions by ESRD Patients

 Yes, continue to follow all infection prevention practices.
 Dialysis patients are considered high-risk and it is best for them to stay home unless they need to attend dialysis treatment.
 Personal protective equipment includes face masks.
 Everyone should be aware of and follow local face mask mandates.
 Gloves are recommended only in certain circumstances.

 The Centers for Disease Control and Prevention (CDC) recommends only wearing gloves when cleaning or caring for someone who is sick.
 In most situations, like running errands, wearing gloves is not necessary.
-Instead, individuals should wash their hands with soap and water for 20 seconds (or using a hand sanitizer with at least 60% alcohol) and practice social distancing (at least six feet from others.
+Instead, individuals should wash their hands with soap and water for 20 seconds (or use a hand sanitizer with at least 60% alcohol) and practice social distancing (stay at least six feet from others).